|Department:||Center for Reproductive Biology, Director & School of Molecular Biosciences|

 My laboratory studies the regulation of germline stem cell fate decisions in the mammalian testis.
 Spermatogenesis is a classic model of tissue-specific stem cell biology relying on the activity of spermatogonial stem cells and support from their cognate niche that is provided by contributions from testis somatic cell populations.
 Also, spermatogenesis is essential for the continuity of a species, contributes to genetic diversity, and determines sex ratios in most mammalian populations.
 Reduction in or loss of spermatogonial stem cell function disrupts spermatogenesis leading to reproductive failure in males.
 In addition, because spermatogonial stem cells are the only cells in the body that self-renew and contribute genes to the next generation, they provide an avenue to alter genes within a male’s germline.
 Aside from medical implications in humans, preservation of genetic lines of endangered species and expanded use of gametes from valuable food or companion animals represents a potential application of spermatogonial stem cell populations utilizing their capacity for regeneration of male germlines upon transplantation.
 Research in my laboratory involves deciphering; 1) molecular mechanisms within spermatogonial stem cells that control self-renewal and differentiation, 2) pathways controlling postnatal development of the spermatogonial stem cell pool to establish the adult stem cell population, and 3) determinants of the stem cell niche microenvironment within mammalian testes.
 The current focus is on investigating the role of basic helix-loop-helix (bHLH) proteins in controlling spermatogonial stem cell fate decisions, the influence of non-coding small RNAs on establishment of the spermatogonial stem cell pool, and identifying growth factors produced by testis somatic support cell populations that contribute to the niche microenvironment.

-Vrooman LA, Oatley JM, Griswold JE, Hassold TJ, Hunt PA (2015).
-“Estrogenic exposure alters the spermatogonial stem cells in the developing testis, permanently reducing crossover levels in the adult”.
-PLoS Genet.
-11(1).
+Vrooman L, Oatley JM, Griswold JE, Hassold TJ, Hunt PA.
+2015.
+Developmental estrogenic exposure alters the spermatogonial stem cell of the testis, permanently reducing meiotic recombination levels in the adult.
+PLoS Genetics.
+11: e1004949.

 Chan, F., et al. (2014).
 "Functional and molecular features of the Id4+ germline stem cell population in mouse testes."
 Genes Dev 28(12): 1351-1362.